-- There are a variety of reactor configurations for continuous feed pyrolysis.
+- There are a variety of reactor configurations for continuous feed fast pyrolysis.

 - They vary primarily by solids handling, mixing, and heat transfer mechanism.

 - Heat transfer and vapor removal are important to maximize liquid production and quality.

 The fundamental task of all fast pyrolysis reactors is to heat up the incoming biomass to the desired temperature and transport the solids with a specified residence time while maintaining inert conditions, i.e. avoiding leakage of air into the system.
 Fast pyrolysis reactors have the additional requirement to enable a very high heat transfer into the biomass particles while reducing vapour residence time inside the reactor to a minimum in order to maximize liquid yield.
 The biomass fed to the reactor is solid and it is generally challenging to realize high heat transfer into solid particles.
 Different designs have been proposed for fast pyrolysis reactors; many of them are based on the principle that the biomass particles are mixed with a preheated heat carrier, e.g. sand.
 Others realize high heat transfer by contact with a heated surface.
 The following sections align with these fundamental principles, starting with 1) fluidized beds, which apply a fluidization medium to mix a heat carrier with the biomass, 2) reactors, that apply mechanical agitation instead, and 3) so-called ablative pyrolysis reactors, that are based on intense contact between the biomass and a heated surface.
 The Table below provides an overview of the different reactor technologies.